justkaanz/Phoenixcoin/README.md

 remember this is a security-critical project where any mistake might cost people lots of money.

+It is a crypto created for educational purposes.
+The name, design, block difficulty, and coin amount will be changed in future updates.

 ### Automated Testing

 Developers are strongly encouraged to write unit tests for new code, and to